PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 #.
 Click on the "Websites" position.
 #.
 Choose the website for which you want to implement a tracking code.
 #.
 Select the "Installation" tab.
 #.
-The Tag Manager code snippet for your website is displayed under the "Website code for asynchronous tags" or "Website code for synchronous tags".
+The Tag Manager's snippet for your website is displayed under the "Website code for asynchronous tags" or "Website code for synchronous tags".

-In case you do not want to install Tag Manager on your website, you can install tracking code via JavaScript Tracking Client snippet.
+In case you do not want to install Tag Manager on your website, you can install tracking code via JavaScript Tracking Snippet.
 Guide how to do it is available here: :ref:`jtc-installation-installing-tracking-code-via-node-snippet`